sarah-you/myPets/READMETWO.md

 #### Database Data

-- hardcoded each individual property for each product item and imported to database
+- hardcoded each individual property (17 columns) for each product item (total 46 sample products) and imported to database via sql file
 - pulled data from chewy.com